scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 1. `identifier()` simply needs to return the keccak256 hash of the name of the adaptor in a string.

 2. `balanceOf()` needs to decode param `bytes memory adaptorData` and return the balance of the ERC4626Vault share token allocated to the caller (Sommelier Cellar).
-TODO: elaborate somewhere on what adaptorData is.
+The `adaptorData` specifies a position in terms of the underlying assets interactect with.
+For example, a Cellar that wishes to provide liquidity via a position that uses the Uniswap V3 adaptor might specify WETH and USDC in `adaptorData`

 3. `assetOf()` needs to decode param `bytes memory adaptorData` and return the underlying ERC20 within the ERC4626 Vault that the caller is depositing into said vault.